DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

   Check the ALB configuration if you get a message like:
   `"msg"="Reconciler error" "error"="failed to reconcile ...`

-  For more information, refer to [Using a Network Load Balancer with the NGINX Ingress Controller on Amazon EKS](https://aws.amazon.com/blogs/opensource/network-load-balancer-nginx-ingress-controller-eks/).

 ## Getting Started with IBM Operational Decision Manager for Containers